phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git checkout branchname

-You can also checkout a branch directly with clone using the -b option,
+You can also checkout a branch directly with clone using the -b option from any github location,

       git clone -b branchname https://github.com/username/CICE --recursive

-To create a new branch, set your sandbox to point where you want to create a branch and use git branch to create it, then checkout that branch to switch to it,
+To create a new branch, set your sandbox to the starting version of your branch.
+Often, this should be the head of the consortium master, and it's a good time to update your fork's master as part of the process,

+      git clone https://github.com/username/CICE --recursive cice.mybranch
+      cd cice.mybranch
+      git remote add upstream https://github.com/cice-consortium/CICE
+      git pull upstream master
-      git checkout master
+      git push origin master
-      git branch newbranch
+      git branch mybranch
-      git checkout newbranch
+      git checkout mybranch

+The first 5 lines above just update master in your fork with the consortium version.
+Then the branch is created from the head of master and it is checked out.

 We recommend that you give your branches meaningful names, because you likely will create and use many of them, and this helps identify pull requests.
 E.g. for a bug fix, you might use something like “bugfix_thermo_conductivity.”
-We recommend you work only on branches in your fork and that master is consistent with the CICE-Consortium repository to have a stable version to create branches from.
-To update your fork master to the latest Consortium version, see this section on remote/pull/push.  **NOTE: When you execute “git checkout”, you will switch branches and lose any local modifications that have not been committed so BE CAREFUL with checkout.** Commit and push any changes before you switch branches.
+We recommend you work only on branches in your fork and that master is consistent with the CICE-Consortium repository to have a stable version to create branches from.  **NOTE: When you execute “git checkout”, you will switch branches and lose any local modifications that have not been committed so BE CAREFUL with checkout.** Commit and push any changes before you switch branches.
 You can also use “git stash” to save local changes.

-If you are working on a branch[b][c][d][e][f][g][h], when you commit, you want to commit only the changes on the branch, and then you’ll want to push the branch changes to the repository.

-      git status
-         On branch newbranch
-         Your branch is up-to-date with 'origin/newbranch'.
-         Changes not staged for commit:
-         ...
-      git add file1 file2
-      git commit -m “updated the big subroutine to fix the little algorithm” git push origin newbranch

 To delete a branch

       git checkout master
       git branch -d newbranch

-If you are going to checkout a branch with a submodule,
+If your branch has a submodule,

 * You can clone the branch directly,